 Trump Acknowledges Michael Cohen Represented Him In Stormy Daniels Payment

-President Trump acknowledged on Thursday that his longtime attorney Michael Cohen had "represented" him in what he called the "crazy" deal in which Cohen paid $130,000 to buy the silence of a pornographic actress just before the 2016 election.
+President Trump acknowledged on Thursday that his longtime attorney Michael Cohen had "represented" him in what he called the "crazy" deal in which Cohen paid $130,000 to buy the silence of a porn actress just before the 2016 election.

 Trump's comments in an interview with Fox and Friends were the first time he has conceded his connection to Cohen's deal with Stormy Daniels, who says she had a sexual encounter with Trump in 2006, after Trump's marriage and the birth of his youngest son.

-Previously, Trump has denied any relationship with Daniels and he told reporters he wasn't aware that Cohen paid Daniels.
+Previously, Trump denied any relationship with Daniels and told reporters he wasn't aware that Cohen paid Daniels.

 For his part, Cohen has acknowledged paying Daniels, whose given name is Stephanie Clifford.
-Daniels says Cohen was acting on behalf of Trump to keep her quiet to avoid a scandal and had her sign an agreement not to talk about her relationship with Trump.
+Daniels says that Cohen was acting on behalf of Trump to keep her quiet to avoid a scandal and that he had her sign an agreement not to talk about her relationship with Trump.

-Daniels is suing to escape that contract; Cohen says he will invoke his 5th Amendment right not to incriminate himself and not testify as part of that lawsuit.
+Daniels is suing to escape that contract; Cohen says he will invoke his Fifth Amendment right not to incriminate himself and will not testify as part of that lawsuit.

 Trump's interview complicates legal matters for Cohen, who is dealing with a criminal investigation into his business practices in federal court in New York City.
 Cohen and lawyers for Trump want a judge to restrict how much evidence prosecutors can review from an earlier FBI raid of Cohen's home and office, citing the importance of attorney-client privilege.